 The New Hartford native is one of the top women's golfers in Central New York.
 In July 2017 Cupp won her first New York State Golf Association Women's Mid-Amateur Championship after finishing in the top 10 five times in the event.
 She qualified for the 2016 U.S. Women's Mid-Amateur Championship and then made the cut for match play competition.

 Cupp won the inaugural women's open division title at the 2016 Greater Utica City Amateur Tournament and captured at least a share of her seventh Rome City Women's Amateur Golf Tournament crown later that summer.
-She owns 16 individual women's championships at New Hartford's Yahnundasis Golf Club and 2011 and 2017 Syracuse Post-Standard/Apogee Investment Management Championship women's titles.
+She owns 16 individual women's championships at New Hartford's Yahnundasis Golf Club and three (2011, 2017, 2019) Syracuse Post-Standard/Apogee Investment Management Championship women's titles.

 Cupp has a bachelor's degree in economics from Hamilton and she earned her master's degree in childhood education from Utica College.
 She was a member of the Continentals' volleyball and track & field teams.
 She was on the track & field coaching staff for two seasons and worked with the high jumpers, long jumpers and triple jumpers.
 She coached a two-time all-American in the triple jump.